Ad Automation is a trending topic, especially in the world of eCommerce.

 It’s really simple.

 First, you should set up an exit popup that opens right as a user is about to exit your store.
 The popup should display a discount or a promotion in exchange for the user’s email.
+Then, set up a series of automated emails that bring those customers back to your site and drive sales.

 Here’s an example from Xero shoes where they offer a $100 gift certificate and added a 3-minute expiration to the offer.
 Consider adding a timer to yours and test the results.